theQRL/docs.theqrl.org/_docs/node/testnetNode.md

 This guide will explain the installation and configuration of a TestNet node running on the latest QRL codebase.

+Interacting with the QRL network while developing can present some complications, especially when dealing with live currency.
+There are situations where having a TestNet to interact with is beneficial.

 > There is no value associated with the Testnet QRL, It's only used for testing.
 {: .info}

-Interacting with the QRL network while developing can present some complications, especially when dealing with live currency.
-There are situations where having a TestNet to interact with is beneficial.

-> Never use a QRL address on both networks!
-OTS keys should never be re-used.
-{: .danger}

 ## Testnet Installation